 Bailey resides in Toronto with his wife and son.

-As Director of Operations and Research for TakingItGlobal, Sean has managed a portfolio of projects in the social media arena developing research insights through dialogue with a global network of more than 450,000 young people.
+As Director of Operations and Research for TakingItGlobal, Sean Keith, BA' has managed a portfolio of projects in the social media arena developing research insights through dialogue with a global network of more than 450,000 young people.
 Leveraging both qualitative and quantitative methodologies, the development and implementation of large-scale U&A and tracking research efforts have focused on quantifying impacts across a portfolio of initiatives, from political advocacy and education to social innovation projects.
 Internally, Sean has driven the development of custom project planning, tracking, and dashboarding tools to simplify and automate reporting practices.

 His research has been accepted and presented at the Digital Media Learning conference (2011) and published internally and in peer-reviewed academic literature.
 As a facilitator, Sean has worked with a range of executive-level clients, from Wall Street (Coburn Ventures) and marketing research (Hotspex) to non-profit sectors (TIG).
 Participating as a moderator (DML Conference) and invited panelist (UN-ILO, UNICEF-NCD Child), Sean has been involved in enabling inter-generational dialogue globally.